pranav1211/My-Library/Readme.md

 Hello There.

-This is an application designed to create a library of you books just by scanning the barcodes on them.\
+This is an application designed to create a library of you books just by scanning the barcodes on them from your phone camera!!!\
 Check it out on https://Mylibrary.life

 This works only on devies with a rear camera.